 2010 R 2009 R

-21 1 BULK PURCHASES N. K
+21 BULK PURCHASES

 Electricity 9 855 180 6 604 930

-Water 1 524 850 1 198 254

-Total bulk purchases 11 380 030 7 803 184
+Water Total bulk purchases 1 524 850 11 380 030 1 198 254 7 803 184

-22 2 CAPITAL COMMITMENTS
+22 CAPITAL COMMITMENTS

 Commitments in respect of capital expenditure

-Approved and contracted for: - -
+Approved and contracted for: -

-Infrastructure 4 933 831 -
+Infrastructure 4 933 831

-Approved but not yet contracted for: -

-Total 4 933 831
+Approved but not yet contracted for: Total 4 933 831 -

-2 23 DEPRECIATION
+2 3 DEPRECIATION

-2. SDEFREGIATION

-Buildings - 680 201
+- 000.004

-Intangible asset/ Armotisation 24 561 24 561
+Buildings Intangible asset/ Armotisation - 24 561 680 201 24 561

 Community assets 36 371 428 026

 Other assets 312 345 885 249

-24 4 PRIOR PERIOD ERROR 373 277 2 018 037
+373 277 2 018 037

-0
+24 PRIOR PERIOD ERROR 0

-24. .1 Changes in Accounting Policy
+24. I Changes in Accounting Policy

 Government Grant Reserve

 Management voluntarily changed its accounting policy relating to government grant reserve.
-The government grant r surplus, but reflected as a separate item in the annual financial statements of the municipality.
-In terms of GRAP stated to disclose government grant reserve in annual financial statement.
-Management therefore decided to transfer the gaccumulated surplus andards it no longer a requirement
+The government grant reserve forms p

+surplus, but reflected as a separate item in the annual financial statements of the municipality.
+In terms of GRAP standards it no lor

+to disclose government grant reserve in annual financial statement.
+Management therefore decided to transfer the government gran accumulated surplus nt reserve to

 The effect of the change in accounting policy is:

-Decrease in government grant reserve - 62 744 179 (62 744 179)
+Decrease in government grant reserve - 62 744 179

-Increase in accumulated surplus (62 744 179)
+Increase in accumulated surplus - (62 744 179)

-24.2 .2 Prior year error The following adjustments were made to accumulated surplus as a result of correcting prior year errors:
+24.: 2 Prior year error The following adjustments were made to accumulated surplus as a result of correcting prior year errors:

 Property, plant and equipment

-In determining the depreciation of infrastructure coacts, the municipality did not consider all the elements of the propintion polaulation in upoful life
+In determining the depreciation of infrastructure assets, the municipality did not consider all the elements of the depreciation calcu lation i.e. useful life

-In determining the depreciation of infrastructure assets, the municipality did not consider all the elements of the de and residual values, for each component of the asset.
-Management has therefore reversed prior year depreciation and the assets are measured at provisional amounts using the relief allowed in Directive 4.
+and residual values, for each component of the asset.
+Management has therefore reversed prior year depreciation charges on ir and the assets are measured at provisional amounts using the relief allowed in Directive 4.

 The effect of errors is a follows:

 Reversal of Infrastructure accumulated depreciations

 Increase in property, plant and equipment - 36 010 273

-Increase in accumulated surplus 36 010 273
+Increase in accumulated surplus - 36 010 273

+Deferred Grants

+In the prior years the municipality created the deferred grant account according to IAS20 guidelines.
+However, GAMAP 9 does not a the deferred grant.
+The differed grants was corrected to be in line with GAMAP 9. low the creation of

+Decrease in Deferred Grants (13 014 053)

+Increase in Accumulated surplus - 13 014 053

+Unspent Conditional Grants

+During 2009 municipality accounted for unspent grant incorrectly.
+These relate to the municipal infrastructure grants portion unspen t.

+Increase in unspent conditional grants Decrease in accumulated surplus - 1 107 322 (1 107 322)

+Bad debts

+In 2009 municipality had a receivable from Essential oils and customer care grants, the grants however were no longer receivable. decided to write off the receivables and restate comparatives.
+Management

+Bad debts written off from the prior year i

+Decrease in Accumulated surplus (36 004)

+Decrease in accounts receivables - I 36 004